ICI3D/MMED/logistics/index.md

 ## Arrival

 ### For everyone
-- Please review this important information for visitors to AIMS and South Africa prior to arrival. [to be added]
+- Please review this [important information for visitors to AIMS and South Africa](./ImportantInfoAIMS.pdf) prior to arrival.
 - Most participants will be staying in the Empire Building, across the street from AIMS.
 Upon arrival at AIMS, one or more volunteers will be available in the lobby to answer any questions you may have and take you to your room.

 #### For those arriving by air